ahmvddddd/vider/README.md

 ### Map Screen
 - Shows current location of the user.
-- Shows the locations of all available service provider
+- Shows the locations of all available service providers.
-- ncludes a search box that allows users to find locations, with the map camera automatically zooming in on the selected result.
+- Includes a search box that allows users to find locations, with the map camera automatically zooming in on the selected result.

 <img src="assets/screenshots/map.png" alt="Map" width="220" height="500"/>